Sumo Logic ahead of the packRead article

 Log analysis is a crucial activity for server administrators who value a proactive approach to IT.
 By tracking and monitoring Linux log files, administrators can keep tabs on server performance, discover errors, detect potential threats to security and privacy issues and even anticipate future problems before they ever occur.
 Linux keeps four types of logs that system administrators can review and analyze:

-- Application Logs - Linux creates log files that track the behavior of a number of applications.
+Application logs - Linux creates log files that track the behavior of several applications.
 Application logs contain records of events, errors, warnings, and other messages that come from applications.

 Event logs - the purpose of an event log is to record events that take place during the execution of a system.
 Event logs provide an audit trail, enabling system administrators to understand how the system is behaving and diagnose potential problems.

 Service logs - The Linux OS creates a log file called /var/log/daemon.log which tracks important background services that have no graphical output.
 Logging is especially useful for services that lack a user interface, as there are few other methods for users to check the activities and performance of the service.

 System logs - System log files contain events that are logged by the operating system components.
 This includes things like device changes, events, updates to device drivers and other operations.
 In Linux, the file /var/log/Syslog contains most of the typical system activity logs.
 Users can analyze these logs to discover things like non-kernel boot errors, system start-up messages, and application errors.

 Log events are generated all the time in any application built with visibility and observability in mind.
 As end users utilize the application, they are creating log events that need to be captured and evaluated for the DevOps team to understand how their application is being used and the state that it’s in.